thallia/BinaryWatch/README.md

   * 3 buttons
   * 10k SMD resistors 0805 x1
   * 2k SMD resistors 0805 x10 (in testing for LED brightness)
-  * PCB (oshpark or easyEDA)
+  * PCB (oshpark)

 PCB designed on: eagleCAD

-**CURRENT TASK:** Changing some final hardware pins in the schematic, then I can generate the PCB.
-Time buttons are working great, display button is the only dorking thing (can be changed without any more hardware alterations).
+**CURRENT TASK:** PCB is routed and ordered.
+Parts are ordered and should come in the next week or so.
+Last thing to figure out is the display button.

 Blog Posts following development: